 My very first memory

-of using a computer was as a toy — massive keys and chunky clicks that made text and shapes light the screen.
+of using a computer was as a toy — thick keys and chunky clicks that made text and boxes light the screen.
 The memory is more vivid to me than the real thing, full technicolor rewind.
-We'd spend hours navigating every menu, every command line tree, learning rigid contours of what a computer could be made to do.
-The computer made terrific mechanical sounds and lived in a grey box in a corner room of the house.
+We would spend hours navigating every menu, every command line tree, learning rigid contours of what a computer could be made to do.
+The computer made teriffic mechanical sounds and lived in a grey box in a corner room of the house.

 There are a handful of moments that punctuate time and experience into before and after.
 For me, learning to program a computer was one of those.
-Tedious commands punched out line by line; careful punctuation and tight structure.
+Tedious instructions punched out line by line; careful punctuation and tight structure.
 The cursor hovers over “run” — you click and there’s a tingly feeling as the computer becomes, briefly, something else.
-It's still a grey box but now it has become powerful and I am powerful along with it.
+It’s still a grey box but now the computer is powerful and I am powerful along with it.

 I am part of that generation of people for whom childhood straddled the online and offline worlds.
 We grew up offline — you could dial in to the internet but if someone picked up the home phone you’d get abruptly yanked back into the real world.
 It was tedious enough to dial back in that you generally just ran outside to throw rocks at something until it got dark.
 But we entered adulthood with a remarkable understanding of technology, fluency with the internet, and awareness of how our world was changing along with it.
 I think it’s partly for this reason that when I look around I don’t see our circumstances as inevitable, or hopeless — our world has been remade before, and surely we can do it again.

-Anyway — all of this computer stuff was very cerebral, very left-brain and geekish.
-Computer as a cold but potent tool.
+All of this was very cerebral, very left-brain and geekish.
+Computer as a cold but powerful tool.
 And then another one of those moments showed up, unexpectedly.
 I saved up and bought my first Mac.
 Brought it home, opened the lid, hit the power.
-I was fumbling with a hard drive getting ready to transfer my stuff over, but then something happened.
+I was fumbling with a hard drive getting ready to transfer all my stuff over, but then something happened.
 Woah.
 What on earth was that.
-I’d never seen anything like that before — didn’t know that was something a computer could be made to do.
-Drama, thrill, emotion.
+I had never seen anything like that before — didn’t know that was something a computer could do.
+Emotion, drama, thrill.
 I didn’t know what to make of this at the time, but I knew I had just seen something important.

 I have come to believe that all great design grows from an understanding of the human experience, and is fundamentally emotional at its core.
 It begins with sensitivity, instinct, curiosity, mystery, imagination.
 It does not begin in Figma or even on the computer at all.
 This knowledge is heartening to me, and gives me hope.